-- I am satisfied that access to the document would promote the objects of the FOI Act. - I consider that the subject matter of the document does not seem to have the character of public importance.
-The matter has a very limited scope and, in my view, would be of interest to a very narrow section of the public. - I consider that no insights into public expenditure will be provided through examination of the document. - I am satisfied that you do not require access to the document in order to access your own personal information.
+- I am satisfied that access to the documents would promote the objects of the FOI Act. - I consider that the subject matter of the documents does not seem to have the character of public importance.
+The matter has a very limited scope and, in my view, would be of interest to a very narrow section of the public. - I consider that no insights into public expenditure will be provided through examination of the documents. - I am satisfied that you do not require access to the documents in order to access your own personal information.

-I have also considered the following factor that weigh against the release of the conditionally exempt information in the document:
+I have also considered the following factors that weigh against the release of the conditionally exempt information in the documents:

-• Disclosure of the operational email addresses which are conditionally exempt under section 47E(d) of the FOI Act would have a substantial adverse effect on the ability of the relevant operational areas to conduct their business as usual.
+- Disclosure of the operational email addresses which are conditionally exempt under section 47E(d) of the FOI Act would have a substantial adverse effect on the ability of the relevant operational areas to conduct their business as usual.
 The Department has established avenues in place for members of the public to contact when they have queries, complaints or comments.
 I consider that there is a strong public interest in ensuring public feedback is filtered through these available channels so that operational areas within the Department are able to carry out their functions in an effective matter.
-I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure of the exempt information.
+I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure of the exempt information. - disclosure of the parts of the documents that are conditionally exempt under section 47G of the FOI Act could reasonably be expected to prejudice the competitive commercial activities of third party organisations.
+I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure.